-This course deals with the development of political thinking since the Renaissance, and the religious reforms in Europe and the present time.
-Since thought is an outcome of reality, this course handles the study of the social and political dimensions of the environment that contribute to forming the main ideas of the modern and contemporary intellects.
-It also covers the ideas of the Arab and Muslim thinkers, which deal with power, authority, the emergence of the state, the relationship between the ruler and the ruled, the relationship between politics and behaviour, and the distribution of the ruling regimes.
+This course deals with the development of political thinking since the Renaissance, and the religious reforms in Europe up to the present time.
+This course deals with the study of the social and political dimensions of the environment that contribute to forming the main ideas of the modern and contemporary scholars.
+It also covers the ideas of the Arab and Muslim thinkers, which deal with power, authority, the emergence of the state, the relationship between the ruler and the ruled, the relationship between politics and behavior, and the distribution of the ruling regimes.